cBioPortal/oncotree/docs/OncoTree-Mapping-Tool.md

 |P18|S18|66|RBL||...|

 ##### Step 5
 Using values in the `ONCOTREE_CODE_OPTIONS` as a guide, manually select and place an OncoTree Code in the `ONCOTREE_CODE` column.
 For additional information, refer to the summary file `data_clinical_sample_remapped_summary.html`.
 Repeat for all rows in the output file.
-Several exapmles are shown below.
+Several examples are shown below.

  **Sample 1**